danielkoster/argosd/README.md

 Daemon for Argos, a Python project to keep track of TV shows from an RSS feed.
 This project is intended to be run on a Raspberry Pi, but should work on any other system meeting the requirements.
+It features a Telegram bot keeping you updated about newly downloaded episodes.

 After starting, a RESTful API is available on port 27467.
 You can find how to use this API in the [API documentation](docs/api.md).